DWL-stu/PINGPONG/README.md

 ## What was that?

 Do you know metasploit?
 PINGPONG is a framework like this.The difference is: You will be able to use PINGPONG, if you can read English!
-PINGPONG framework is simpler to use because the only thing you need to do is to type a number in the menu to choose the usage instead of command but it also has some shortcomings......because it is developed by one person, it is much weaker then metasploit
+PINGPONG framework is simpler to use because the only thing you need to do is to type a number in the menu to choose the usage instead of command.
+But it also has some shortcomings......because it is developed by one person, it is much weaker then metasploit

 ## Table of Contents